Statistical Equilibrium of Optimistic Beliefs: Statistical Equilibrium of Optimistic Beliefs

 \section{Statistical Equilibrium of Optimistic Beliefs}

-We now introduce the Statistical Equilibrium of Optimistic Beliefs (SE-OB) as a generalization of both QRE and Nash equilibrium.
-Unlike standard QRE—where the quantal response functions are specified exogenously—our approach relaxes this assumption by allowing each player to select their belief from a prescribed belief set.
+We introduce SE-OB as a generalization of both NE and QRE.
+Unlike conventional QRE, where each player’s response function is imposed a priori and typically derived under the assumption of i.i.d. payoff perturbations, SE‑OB permits each player to choose a joint belief about their payoff disturbances from a prescribed belief set.
+Consequently, SE‑OB relaxes the specification of noise distributions, allowing for arbitrary dependence structures and heterogeneity among the perturbations, and thereby recovers NE and all structural QREs as special cases when the belief sets collapse to a singleton.
 More precisely, given an expected payoff vector~$\bs{u} \in \R^N$ and a prescribed belief set $\mc{B} \subseteq \mc{P}(\R^N)$, each player forms beliefs that they will receive the following expected payoff:

 where $\bs \xi \in \R^N$ represents a random vector of perturbations governed by a Borel probability measure $\mu $ from within the belief set $\mc B$.
-Subsequently, each player responds stochastically in accordance with their optimally chosen belief.
+Subsequently, each player responds stochastically according to their optimally chosen belief.
 When all players adopt this strategy, their collective actions culminate in a statistical equilibrium state, which we refer to as SE-OB, formally defined as follows.